vandofb/GitLab-QA/docs/what_tests_can_be_run.md

 * `QA_DEBUG` - set to `true` to verbosely log page object actions.
 Note: if enabled be aware that sensitive data might be logged.
 If an input element has a QA selector with `password` in the name, data entered into the input element will be masked.
 If the element doesn't have `password` in its name it won't be masked.
 * `QA_LOG_PATH` - path to output debug logging to.
 If not set logging will be output to STDOUT
 * `QA_CAN_TEST_GIT_PROTOCOL_V2` - set to `false` to skip tests that require Git protocol v2 if your environment doesn't support it.
+* `GITHUB_OAUTH_APP_ID` - Client ID for GitHub OAuth app.
+See https://docs.gitlab.com/ce/integration/github.html for steps to generate this token.
+* `GITHUB_OAUTH_APP_SECRET` - Client Secret for GitHub OAuth app.
+See https://docs.gitlab.com/ce/integration/github.html for steps to generate this token.
+* `GITHUB_USERNAME` - Username for authenticating with GitHub.
+* `GITHUB_PASSWORD` - Password for authenticating with GitHub.

 ## [Supported Remote Grid environment variables](./running_against_remote_grid.md)